 Waiting until your pet is sick to buy insurance

-Choosing based solely on monthly premium
+Choosing based only on monthly premium

 Ignoring the pre-existing condition clause